yijian166/React-SimpleMDE/README.md

 | `previewDOMPurify` | Output HTML DOMPurify，default ON,  prevent xss issues |  NO    |
 | `imageUploadFun` | image upload async function, default use Browser FileReader |  NO    |

+Most Markdown Editor (include SimpleMDE) also support html, this will cause [XSS issues](https://github.com/sparksuite/simplemde-markdown-editor/issues/721).
+So highly recommended you **DO NOT turn `outputDOMPurify` and `previewDOMPurify` off**.

 ### How to Custom Toolbar(`toolbar` props)

 `MarkdownEditor` still use SimpleMd's mothods to Custom toobar, but more Lazy, only `toolbar` props ...